 There’s been an explosion of new apps, digital channels and experimental technologies being used to connect with users on mental health and other challenging topics.
 At Snook, we’ve been experimenting – exploring what digital can do in this area throughout several project collaborations.

 In 2015 we worked with the Department for Education, Kent and Portsmouth University to explore new ways in which virtual reality could be used to create safe rooms for young people.
 It would allow them to work remotely with social workers to discuss traumatic experiences and prepare for leaving care.

-Our current collaborations include working with Samaritans and clinical experts in the development of a self-help tool, which will give people resources to cope with suicidal thoughts and make an ongoing support plan so they can stay safe in a crisis.
+More recently, we’ve been working with Samaritans and clinical experts in the development of a self-help tool, which will give people resources to cope with suicidal thoughts and make an ongoing support plan so they can stay safe in a crisis.